 The total data fit into 5 components and all variables above 0.40 were maintained.
-The decision to include a variable in a factor was based on factor loadings greater than ±0.3(Hair et al., 1995).
+The decision to include a variable in a factor was based on factor loadings greater than $\pm 0.3$ (Hair et al., 1995).
 The extracted components of the data explained nearly 61% of the variability in the original 22 variables.
 The rotated component matrix as shown in Table 3 indicated a very arbitrary grouping of the variables.
 Many of the items loaded on several components making the variable loading difficult to interpret.
 Thus, the result did not support the five-dimension SERVQUAL model proposed by Parasuraman et al. (1988).

-Table 3 Rotated component matrix for female and male instructors 1 abic 5.
-Rotated component maun 101 Temate anu maic monucions
+Table 3.
+Rotated component matrix for female and male instructors

-Statements С ompone nt 1 2 3 4 5 Your expectation about the ability of the instructor to understand your specific need .840 Your expectation about the instructor's having your best interests .771 Your expectation about the individual attention you receive from your instructor .761 Your expectation about the instructor's ability to build confidence in your class performance .560 Your expectation about the convenience of the instructor's office hours .519 Your expectation about the instructor's politeness to you .518 Your expectation about the comfort you feel in approaching the instructor with concerns .451 Your expectation about the instructor's knowledge to teach the subject .775 Your expectation about the instructor's encouragement of student expression .731 Your expectation about the instructor's dedication to finish the course on time .524 Your expectation about the instructors honesty in giving fair grade and not discriminating students .493 Your expectation about the Instructor's attention to respond to vour requests all the time vou needed .440 Your expectation about the instructor's provision of well- organized and informative handouts .817 Your expectation about-the instructor's preparation of up to date handouts .764 Your expectation about the instructor's professional appearance and dressing .520 Your expectation about the instructor's willingness to provide .506 Your expectation about the accuracy of the instructor to .683 Your expectation about the instructor's ability to get things right .617 Your expectation about the instructor's interest in solving your .613 Your expectation about the instructor's interest in solving your .497 problem related to the class Your expectation about the instructor's use of visually attractive .418 teaching materials Your expectation about the Instructor's accuracy in telling you exactly when class and exams will be carried .780
+Component Statements 1 2 3 4 5 Your expectation about the ability of the instructor to understand your specific need .840 Your expectation about the instructor's having your best interests .771 Your expectation about the individual attention you receive from your 7.61 instructor .761 Your expectation about the instructor's ability to build confidence in your class .560 performance Your expectation about the convenience of the instructor's office hours .519 Your expectation about the instructor's politeness to you .518 Your expectation about the comfort you feel in approaching the instructor with concerns .451 Your expectation about the instructor's knowledge to teach the subject .775 Your expectation about the instructor's encouragement of student expression .731 Your expectation about the instructor's dedication to finish the course on time .524 Your expectation about the instructor's honesty in giving fair grade and not .493 discriminating students .493 Your expectation about the Instructor's attention to respond to your requests .440 all the time you needed .440 Your expectation about the instructor's provision of well-organized and .817 informative handouts Your expectation about-the instructor's preparation of up to date handouts .764 Your expectation about the instructor's professional appearance and dressing .520 Your expectation about the instructor's willingness to provide services at the .506 time promised to do so .500 Your expectation about the accuracy of the instructor to maintaining error-free .683 records and grades .005 Your expectation about the instructor's ability to get things right the first time .617 not causing rework .017 Your expectation about the instructor's interest in solving your general .613 problems outside the class Your expectation about the instructor's interest in solving your problem related .497 to the class Your expectation about the instructor's use of visually attractive teaching materials .418 Your expectation about the Instructor's accuracy in telling you exactly when class and exams will be carried .78 Class and exams will be carried